pauly-g/OE-Game/docs/RADIO_FEATURE.md

 5. **UI Integration**
    - Radio button positioned next to the instructions
-   - Winamp-inspired design with retro LCD displays
-   - Continues playing when closed (background audio)
-   - Full-width player with plenty of vertical space to avoid cutoff issues
+   - Player appears below the game without affecting the game's display
+   - Doesn't shrink or resize the main game when open

 ## Usage

 1. Click the "Warehouse Radio" button next to the game instructions to open the player
-2. Use the playback controls to manage music playback (play/pause/stop/next/previous)
+2. Use the playback controls on the left to manage music playback
 3. The equalizer animation indicates when music is playing
 4. Click the progress bar to seek to different parts of the track
-5. Use the PLAYLIST and LYRICS tabs to switch between views
+5. Use the PLAYLIST and LYRICS tabs to switch between views in the right panel
 6. Adjust volume using the slider
 7. Close the player with the X button - music continues playing
 8. Use the mini-player that appears when the main UI is closed to control playback